Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-MpEng appears to be the actual payload, masquerading as Windows Defender but running python.
+At this point, `MpEng.exe` appears to be the actual payload, masquerading as Windows Defender while running a Python-based environment.

 ![Fake Defender Python runtime in Process Explorer](Images/38_fake_defender_python_runtime.png)